 College of Business Administration (COBA)

-- Starting in Fall 2018, COBA students will be required to select a Business minor or certificate program, along with their specific majors.
+- COBA students are required to select a Business minor or certificate program, along with their specific majors.

 - Be wary of your math placement and statistics requirements for your degree plan.
 Speak with your advisor about this during NSO.